aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-flux.md

 export EKSA_GIT_KNOWN_HOSTS=/home/myUser/.ssh/known_hosts
 ```

-While you can use your pre-existing SSH known hosts file it is recommended that you generate a new known hosts file for use by EKS Anywhere that contains only the known-hosts entries required for your git host and key type.
+While you can use your pre-existing SSH known hosts file, it is recommended that you generate a new known hosts file for use by EKS Anywhere that contains only the known-hosts entries required for your git host and key type.
 For example, if you wanted to generate a known hosts file for a git server located at `example.com` with key type `ecdsa`, you can use the OpenSSH utility `ssh-keyscan`:

 ```sh
 ssh-keyscan -t ecdsa example.com >> my_eksa_known_hosts
 ```

-This will generate a known hosts file which contains only the entry necessary to verify the identity of gitlab.com when using an `ecdsa` based private key file.
+This will generate a known hosts file which contains only the entry necessary to verify the identity of example.com when using an `ecdsa` based private key file.

 ### Example FluxConfig cluster configuration for a generic git provider
 For a full spec reference see the [Cluster Spec reference]({{< relref "../../reference/clusterspec/gitops" >}}).